-At Army and Navy Academy, leadership is one of the pillars of the education that we strive to instill in our Cadets.
-Cadets at the Academy are able to participate in the Associated Student Body (ASB) as class officers or ASB officers.
-Throughout the year, they make important decisions for their peers that involve activities, excursions, class memoirs, and privileges.
-These officers are elected by the Corps in the spring and take office in the fall of the new year.
+Leadership is integral to all aspects of campus life for our students.
+Throughout the year, ASB officers make important decisions for their peers that involve activities, cadet privileges, and class gifts.
+These officers are elected by the Corps of Cadets in the spring and take office in the fall of the new year.

-Throughout the year, Army and Navy Academy Cadets build their bonds of brotherhood through various social activities that they do with their friends, companies, and classes outside of campus activities.
-These activities vary each year and are voted on by the Cadets.
-Over the years, Cadets have gone to places like Dave & Buster’s, Boomers, Knott’s Berry Farm, the movies, bowling, the trampoline park, and paintballing, to name a few.
-They enjoy these activities as they are able to spend time with friends, socialize, and participate in activities that take them outside of campus.
+Throughout the year, Army and Navy Academy cadets build their bonds of brotherhood through various social activities that they do with their friends, companies, and classes outside of campus activities.
+These activities vary each year and are voted on by the cadets.
+Over the years, cadets have gone to places in Southern California including: Universal Studios, Knott’s Berry Farm, Disneyland, the movies, bowling, the trampoline park, and paintballing, to name a few.
+They enjoy these activities as they are able to spend time with friends, socialize, and participate in activities that take them off campus.

 Class meetings are held at various dates throughout the year in order to discuss important dates, events, and ideas within each class.
-The senior class has the most critical job during these meetings as they have many more decisions to make in their final year at the Academy than the other classes.
+The senior class has the most critical job during these meetings as they have many more decisions to make in their final year at the Academy.
 Some of these tasks include senior ring design, senior flag design, senior privileges, senior dinner, senior gift to Army & Navy Academy and social outings solely for the senior class.
 Cadets learn to communicate, work in teams, manage complex projects, and meet important deadlines.

 Community Service Involvement

 ASB is also in charge of putting on the many senior events throughout the year at Army and Navy Academy.
 Every year, the senior class has money allocated to them for specific “fun” activities.
 The seniors vote on these activities at the beginning of the year, and the events are organized by the ASB Director and senior class advisors.
 Some of these events include: MMA event, Lakers game, Clippers game, waterslide day, GamerCon San Diego, Knott’s Berry Farm trip, Padres game, Dodgers game, paintballing, Dave & Buster’s visit, bowling, and movies.

 The seniors also partake in special moments that are specifically put on to celebrate them: